Evaluations for the 2019-20 Indoor Season are near! Below is our Indoor 2019/20 Evaluation Schedule:

 Depending on the age group and tier, there will be a series of tryout sessions scheduled.
 Some groups may have more sessions than others.

 Tryouts for indoor will be primarily held at the Calgary West Soccer Centre (sometimes we use all four fields, sometimes just Field 4).
-Depending on the weather there may be a few sessions held outdoors on the grass.
+Depending on the weather there may be a few sessions held outdoors, at Inland Athletic Park.

 For indoor tryouts, please remember to bring both indoor and outdoor shoes.
 Any sessions held on Fields 1 through 3 at the Calgary West Soccer Centre require indoor shoes.
 Field 4 is turf, therefore either indoor or outdoor shoes can be worn.